Back to Blog

 Outlook

-CL0P’s recent surge in DarkWebSonar telemetry (1,028% growth over the last 30 days) and continued reliance on high‑impact zero‑day exploitation position them as a critical global threat for the remainder of 2025 and into 2026.
+CL0P's 638 victim postings tracked by DarkWebSonar since October 2024, combined with continued reliance on high‑impact zero‑day exploitation and periodic campaign waves, position them as a critical global threat through 2026.
 External reporting consistently ranks CL0P among the most active and damaging ransomware / extortion operations, frequently outpacing or rivaling groups such as LockBit, Akira, and RansomHub in victim volume during peak quarters.

 Given CL0P's: